cal-itp/data-infra/services/gtfs-rt-archiver-v3/README.md

 kubectl apply -k apps/overlays/gtfs-rt-archiver-v3-<env>
 ```

-For example, you can changes in [test](../../kubernetes/apps/overlays/gtfs-rt-archiver-v3-test/archiver-channel-vars.yaml) with the following.
+For example, you can change the environment variables in [test](../../kubernetes/apps/overlays/gtfs-rt-archiver-v3-test/archiver-channel-vars.yaml) with the following.
 ```
 kubectl apply -k apps/overlays/gtfs-rt-archiver-v3-test
 ```

 ### Deploying code changes
-Code changes required building and pushing a new Docker image, as well as applying `kubectl` changes to point the deployment at the new image.
+Code changes require building and pushing a new Docker image, as well as applying `kubectl` changes to point the deployment at the new image.
 1. Make code changes and increment version in `pyproject.toml`
    1. Ex. `poetry version 2023.4.10`
 2. Change image tag version in the environments `kustomization.yaml`.